JingwenShi123/Talking-Clock-Team-5/README.md

 Date changes with time zones and attached with Monday - Sunday

 **Alarm**
 The clock icon can be clicked to set an alarm.
-Clicking the button will bring up an interactive window with two sliders to set the reminder time, and the alarm will play music when it's time.
+Clicking the button will bring up an interactive window with two sliders to set the reminder time.
+Once the settings are completed, the alarm time will be displayed on the screen for your reference.
+The alarm will play music when it's time.
 Also, clicking the "Stop" buttom would pause the music as you will.

 **Snooze**
 If you wish to "snooze for 5 minutes," simply press the "Snooze" button, and the system will automatically set an alarm to gently awaken you again in 5 minutes, providing you with a delightful morning experience.